Bankruptcy Help In Seattle, Wa

 Choosing The Right Bankruptcy

 It is important that you fully understand all the potential liabilities you may face before filing for bankruptcy.
-This is the key factor in considering any of your options.
+This is a key factor in considering any of your options.

 Chapter 7 bankruptcies are very different.
 All of the owner’s assets shift to the possession of a bankruptcy trustee, who is appointed by the court.
 The trustee is responsible for the sale and disposition of all property, and the owner is no longer involved in the negotiations for the sale of their home.